 Changes to the Responsible Authority are also a significant change to your licence.
 If your private career college changes ownership, the purchaser must apply for a new licence to offer the career training program.
 Notification of a change in ownership must be provided to government at least 30 days prior to the date in which the change of ownership is to occur.

-You can advise government of an upcoming change of ownership by completing Section 6 of the Notification Change Form in the Provider SharePoint site (password protected).
+You can advise government of an upcoming change of ownership by completing Section 6 of the Notification Change Form in the Provider SharePoint site (password required).